RpArt1/assistant/app/prompts/categorisation_prompt.md

 - If unsure whether it's an action or a query, choose \"Query\" as type with empty tags.

 #### tags
-- brain
-- psychology
+- psychology (mental models, gallup, themes)
-- ai
+- ai (Apply when the user asks about AI-related concepts, questions about AI, LLMs, rag, qdrant)
 - python
 - todo
 - {user_name}